-Any person attending a Meeting may address the Board on any item of business on the agenda, but only if the Board resolution and the board resolution address it.
+Any person attending a Meeting may address the Board on any item of business on the agenda, but only if the Board resolves to address it.

 PART 7 - POINTS OF ORDER AND PRIVILEGE

 36. Gallery Comments or Questions

 Notwithstanding 'section 35 Enquiries by Those Attending Meeting", any person in the gallery may ask a question or make a comment about any item or topic appearing on the current Board agenda once recognized by the Chair during the "Gallery Comments or Questions" portion of the meeting subject to the following;